pujan-create/Assignment-2/README.md

 # conclusion
-From all the Analysis that has been carried, we have come to a conclusion that the above mentioned 16 variables are significant  and can be used to distinguish people with PD from those that are healthy whereas,  The reamaining 10  variables are not significant to distinguish as they donot provide enough evidence..
+From all the Analysis that has been carried, we have come to a conclusion that the above mentioned 16 variables are significant  and can be used to distinguish people with PD from those that are healthy whereas,  The remaining 10  variables are not significant to distinguish as they donot provide enough evidence..

+By analyzing a comprehensive set of features associated with Parkinson's disease, this approach aims to create accurate diagnostic models that can assist clinicians in early detection and monitoring of the disease.
+These models may lead to better-targeted treatments and interventions, improving the quality of life for individuals living with Parkinson's disease.